eugenielai/eugenielai.github.io/posts/dssg.md

 ## Visualization Tool

-Our visualizer aims to help the city planners explore
+Our visualizer aims to help the city planners explore:
-* the spatial distribution of their vehicel stock and traffic flows.
+* The spatial distribution of their vehicel stock and traffic flows.
-* the categorical distribution.
+* The categorical distribution.
-* the time trends.
+* The time trends.

 ![alt text][app_vehcle_stock]

-For example, on the vehicle stock tab,
+For example, on the vehicle stock tab:
-* the map on the left is showing the number of EVs per area in 2018.
+* The map on the left is showing the number of EVs per area in 2018.
-* the plots on the right show the statistics specific to a selected area, Fraser Heights:
+* The plots on the right show the statistics specific to a selected area, Fraser Heights:
-    * the line graph on the top right shows the yearly changes of vehicle counts by class.
+    * The line graph on the top right shows the yearly changes of vehicle counts by class.
-    * the bar chart on the bottom right shows the vehicle composition compared to the city average.
+    * The bar chart on the bottom right shows the vehicle composition compared to the city average.

-However, maps could be prone to subjectivity.
+However, a challenge we see is that maps could be prone to subjectivity.
 For example, choosing different colour scales for a heat map can minimize or exaggerate the differences in EV density among areas.

-To mitigate subjectivity, we enabled the tool to visualize the data on several scales to give the user several perspectives.
-For example, on the vehicle stock tab, users are able to see where EVs are located in each area by either count or proportion.
-By count, Cloverdale Industrial does not even show up in the top quantile, while by proportion, it becomes an outlier with 4% EVs compared to 2% in the area with the next largest percentage.
-The tool also allows the user to zoom in and out between the Traffic Analysis Zone (TAZ) and area level for different spatial resolutions.
+To mitigate subjectivity, we enabled the tool to visualize the data on several metrics to give the user several perspectives.
+For example:
+* On the vehicle stock tab, users are able to see where EVs are located in each area by either *count* or *proportion*.
+* By count, Cloverdale Industrial doesn't show up in the top quantile
+* By proportion, Cloverdale Industrial becomes an outlier with 4% EVs compared to 2% in the area with the next largest percentage.

+In addition, the tool allows the user to zoom in and out between the Traffic Analysis Zone (TAZ) and area level for different spatial resolutions.

 [Back to blog](../blog.html)